roma-glushko/hyx/docs/components/retry.md

 In that case, we say that the requests were **correlated**.

 In order to mitigate this problem, we can use jitters which is essentially a way to **decorrelated your requests by adding some randomness**.
+That helps to distribute load more evenly and process the same amount of requests with less capacity.

+In the Hyx design, jitters are part of backoff strategy.

 !!! note
     [Constant](#constant-backoff), [exponential](#exponential-backoff), [linear](#linear-backoff) and [fibonacci](#fibonacci-backoff) backoffs supports